 Diet + Collagen supplements

 Just as important as the outside, is what you put inside your body.
 Cutting down on dairy, sugar and overly processed foods and instead loading up on nutrient and antioxidant rich foods and supplements are a great start.
 (This will also help if you suffer from acne).
 Many also recommend Collagen supplements (which generally also include peptides, Vitamin C and Biotin in the mix).
 I started with a liquid collagen.
 I tried Skinade and the first month didn’t notice anything and then month two my skin was so plump, someone even asked me if I got fillers — that is a firm negative.
 It’s also packed with folic acid, niacin, B12, and a ton of other great ingredients, and highly effective if taken twice daily!
-I then switched to the a powder collagen which I didn’t notice as big of a change but stuck with it because of the price and benefits (powder is MUCH cheaper than the liquid).
+I then switched to the a powder collagen because of the price and benefits (powder is MUCH cheaper than the liquid).
 This is actually a great article to read before buying a powder.
-I still think the liquid is the most effective based on what I saw and how we digest food, but the powder is very convenient, especially since it’s flavorless and can be added to any beverage from water to coffee.
+I still think the liquid is the most effective based on how we digest food, but the powder is very convenient, especially since it’s flavorless and can be added to any beverage from water to coffee.

 Sweat + Sleep